 More about TextNow and what’s the need to look for alternatives

 You don’t need an active mobile plan to use TextNow; just sign up with your email address or Facebook account, and you will get your very own number.

 TextNow is not like Whatsapp, which requires an existing mobile number and only allows you to call other Whatsapp numbers.

 With TextNow, you can call any number, and you can text any mobile phone number.
 Your text will appear as a regular text on the other person’s phone.

 However, TextNow is not perfect.
 For example, one of the disadvantages of TextNow is that if you don’t use TextNow for a certain amount of time, they will take your number away from you and assign it to someone else.

 Also, TextNow has ads.
-That’s how it can provide a free service, but there are other options out there that don’t have as many ads.
+That’s how it can provide a free service, but as mentioned above, there are other options out there that don’t have as many ads.

 Today, I will go over the 10 best TextNow alternatives for calling and texting over the internet for free.
 Let us get into it.